fireproof-storage/fireproof/README.md

  ### JavaScript Example

-Fireproof works in any JavaScript environment.
+Fireproof has been tested in many JavaScript environments.
+Read more about [bundler support](https://use-fireproof.com/docs/bundling).

 ```js
 import { fireproof } from 'use-fireproof'